RobinWolf/sew_maxo_mts_and_igus_rebel/README.md

 2) optional: connect the xBox One controller to your host PC via USB
    <img src="img/gazebo_enviroment.png" alt="drawing" width="300"/>
    <img src="img/rviz_before_initial_pos.png" alt="drawing" width="300"/>
 3) set the initial pose of he AGV in the world by clicking the "set initial pose" button in the top task-bar in RVIZ first and click to the current AGV pose (direction can be set with sliding while clicking).
 A green arrow should appear.
+Note: in the current implementation this is done automatically on startup, but if the localization fails, you can redo it as often as you want.
    <img src="img/rviz_set_initial_pos.png" alt="drawing" width="300"/>
 4) now you shuld be able to navigate the AGV in RVIZ by publishing a new goal pose by first clicking the corresponding button in the top task bar and second the desired goal on the map.
    <img src="img/rviz_navigation_ongoing.png" alt="drawing" width="300"/>